how to look after your student mental health during exam season - man sat by traffic

-How To Look After Your Mental Health During Exam Season
+How To Look After Your Student Mental Health During Exam Season

 If you’re feeling too much of the heat right now, read on to find out how to look after your mental health during exam season.
 It’ll help you avoid the dreaded academic burnout!